Justice For a Few?

 - Mose Young was executed in Missouri in 2001.
 His lawyer, Jack Walsh, inherited the case at the last minute.
 He saw Young just one time prior to the trial, never visited the crime scene, conducted no investigation or preparation, and failed to interview a witness who said Young was not the shooter.
 During the trial, Walsh went drinking every night and came to court with a can of soda spiked with alcohol.4

 - Justin Chaz Fuller’s court-appointed lawyer filed an appeal that was riddled with typos, inconsistencies, and errors.
-The brief was so illogical that another lawyer said it “should have been submitted on a Big Chief Tablet using an eight-count box of Crayolas.”
+The brief was so illogical that another lawyer said it should have been submitted "using an eight-count box of Crayolas.”
 Fuller was executed in 2006.5

 - Jesús Romero was executed in Texas in 1992.
 His lawyer’s entire closing argument for the penalty phase of his trial was four sentences: “You are an extremely intelligent jury.
 You've got that man's life in your hands.
 You can take it or not.
 That's all I have to say.”7

-- Even the best public defenders often rely on the court’s approval for funds to pay for investigators, forensic scientists, and other experts needed for an effective defense.
-Such money can be extremely limited or even unavailable.
+- Even the best public defenders often rely on court approval for funds to pay for investigators, forensic scientists, and other experts needed for an effective defense.
+Such funds can be limited or unavailable.

 - Caps on pay in many states mean that lawyers defending poor clients can earn less than minimum wage if they provide a decent defense.
-In Ohio, for example, costs are often only approved after a case is completed – requiring defense lawyers to work for weeks, months, or even years not knowing if they will be paid for all that time.8
+In Ohio, for example, costs are often only approved after a case is completed – meaning defense lawyers can work for weeks, months, or even years without knowing if they will be paid for all their time.8

 - Many people are sent to death row despite the fact that their lawyers failed to meet these standards.
-A North Carolina study, for example, found at least three-dozen people on death row – and 16 who had been executed – whose lawyers would not meet the state’s current minimum standards.9
+A North Carolina study found at least three-dozen people on death row – and 16 who had been executed – whose lawyers would not meet the state’s current minimum standards.9

 The right to an attorney is one of the basic hallmarks of our justice system.
 But it’s not justice at all when a select few can hire a “dream team” of expensive lawyers and everyone else is lucky if theirs is competent.
 When a life is on the line, good luck isn’t good enough.